opf/openproject/help/user-guide/time-and-costs/time-tracking/README.md

 2. The date, for which the time will be logged.
 3. The actually logged time (in hours).
 4. The comment field, where you can note a more detailed description of the activities that you log time for.
-5. The **Activity** dropdown menu offers a choice of activity  categories, such as coordination or development.
+5. The **Activity** drop down menu offers a choice of activity  categories, such as coordination or development.
 The range of categories can vary from project to project and can be edited by a project  administrator or a role with respective permissions.
 6. Don’t forget to **Save** your logged time.

 ![Time-tracking_log-time-details](Time-tracking_log-time-details.png)